 Mission #1 ended in 2 soldiers being so scared they couldn’t speak.
 The boys both wanted a piece of tape on their mouths.

 When they lost an arm, they tucked it inside their shirts.
 When they lost a leg, they hopped around on one leg.
 If they lost another leg, their teammates carried them on their backs.

 When they went blind, their headbands covered their eyes.
-It was funnier than I thought it would be, and the boys had a blast!
+The boys had a blast and it was funnier than I thought it would be!
 (Look at the 1 armed man leading the blind man to the park!)